 Each end of the segment must be terminated in the characteristic impedance of the cable.
-A 120 ohm resistor can be invoked with a jumper which resides on the EIA-485 daughter board.
+A 120-ohm resistor can be invoked with a jumper which resides on the EIA-485 daughter board.
 With the middle jumper inserted at location E1 on the daughter board, 120 ohms of resistance is applied across the twisted-pair.
 With the jumper removed, no termination is applied.
-If external termination is desired, remove this jumper and insert an RJ-11 style terminator in the unused RJ-11 modular jack or install a 120 ohm 1/4 watt resistor across pins 1 and 2 on the screw terminal connector.
-Incorporating a resistance value less than 120 ohms is not recommended since it may excessively load the EIA-485 transceivers.
+If it is desired to apply external termination instead, remove this jumper and insert an RJ-11 style terminator in the unused RJ-11 modular jack or install a 120 ohm, 1/4 watt resistor across pins 1 and 2 on the screw terminal connector.

+TRANSCEIVER

-TRANSCEIVER -485 -485D -485X -TPB
+-485 -485D -485X -TPB

 PIN

 1 LINE+ LINE+ LINE LINE+

 2 LINE- LINE- LINE LINE-

 3 SHIELD SHIELD SHIELD SHIELD

-Table 5-Screw Terminal Connector Pin Assignments for -485, -485D -485X and -TPB
+Table 5-Screw Terminal Connector Pin Assignments for -485, -485D -485X and -TPB Incorporating a resistance value less than 120 ohms is not recommended since it may excessively load the EIA-485 transceivers.